rafaelma/pgbackman/docs/manual.rst

   UPDATE backup_server_default_config SET value = 'your.domain' WHERE parameter = 'domain';

-These values are only the default suggestion one will get when a new backup server or PgSQL node is been registered in the system.
-They can be changed or updated via the PgBackMan shell.
+These values are only the default suggestion one will get when a new backup server or PgSQL node is registered in the system.
+They can be changed or updated via the PgBackMan shell at any time.

 Configuration